rahul-gharat/dronahq-docs/docs/audit-logger/papertrial-setup.md

 # Papertrail Integration

-This documentation provides step-by-step instructions on how to integrate Papertrail as an external logger within the DronaHQ platform.
+This documentation provides step-by-step instructions on how to integrate Papertrail as an audit logger within the DronaHQ platform.

 ## Introduction

 Papertrail integration allows you to capture and manage logs efficiently in your DronaHQ modules.
-Follow the steps below to set up Papertrail as your external logger.
+Follow the steps below to set up Papertrail as your audit logger.

 ### Prerequisites